Mr-Zamora/FLL_team_name_generator/product_requirements_document.md

 - Welcome screen with option to generate names or add custom names
 - Generate → Vote workflow
-- Gemini integration for AI-generated names + descriptions
+- Local name generator for team names + descriptions
 - Manual entry for custom team names
-- JSON data store for both AI and user-submitted names/votes
+- JSON data store for both generated and user-submitted names/votes
 - No user accounts, no persistent sessions

 ## Timeline